Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 7. Organize by Color

-If you follow my blog, you know I love decorating with a specific color palette, and I fully embrace it!
+If you follow me, you know I love decorating with a specific color palette — and yes, I fully lean into it.

 A plastic storage bin filled with silver, blue, and white Christmas ornaments and pinecones neatly organized by color.